erfanghorbanee/Telegrambot-FinalProject/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Telegram Book Store Bot that connects to any WordPress site (in this case our Book shop) using woocommerce-rest-api and shows its products in the bot to our customers.
+A Telegram Book Store Bot that is able to connect to any WordPress site (in this case our Book shop) using WooCommerce REST API and fetch all of its existing products in order to show it in the bot to our customers. \
+Users will be able to see the price of products, add them to their cart, and get redirected to the payment page.

+This was actually the final project of my bachelor's course at the University of Guilan.

 ## Requirements
 - [Python 3.8 (or higher)](https://www.python.org/)